luacm/terminal-into/power.md

 ### .bashrc

-* Lists all the additional configurations for your shell.
-(Demo with yours on and off)
-* Do an alias example
-* Put yours up on github page
-* source after you change it
+* Allows you to customize your shell experience.
+I posted the one I use on my Mac on the github.
+Feel free to use it and expand on it.

 ## Advanced Shell stuff